 The Major League Show Jumping known as “The League” is an LLC organized to promote a 5* Jumping league in North America with some of the strongest organizers and venues.
 The vision behind the League is to elevate the level of show jumping in North America by adding ten CSI5* events to the summer and fall calendar.
 The League will be makes its debut in 2021 joining pre-existing FEI events in Canada, Mexico, and United States with a team competition offered at each event.
 Events include: 1.
-Thunderbird Show Park – Langley, CA May 28-30, 2021 2.
-Great Lakes Equestrian Festival, Traverse City, MI July 23-25, 2021 (subject to change) 3.
-International Bromont – Quebec, CA July 29-1, 2021 (subject to change) 4.
+Traverse City, MI July 16-18 *pending USEF Approval, 2021 2.
+Great Lakes Equestrian Festival, Traverse City, MI July 23-25, 2021 3.
+International Bromont – Quebec, CA Aug 06-08 (subject to change) 4.
 Angelstone Tournaments – Toronto, CA August 20-22, 2021 5.
-Angelstone Tournaments – Toronto, CA August 25-28, 2021 (subject to change) 6.
+Angelstone Tournaments – Toronto, CA August 27-29, 2021 (subject to change) 6.
 American Gold Cup– Traverse City, USA September 17-19, 2021 7.
-Otomi Club Hipico – San Miguel de Allende, MX October 28-30, 2021 8.
-La Silla – Monterrey, MX November 11-13, 2021 9.
-Desert Horse Park – Thermal, USA December 3-5, 2021 10.
-Empire Polo Grounds – Indio, USA December 9-11, 2021 All events included in the League in 2021 must have the status of a CSI5*.
+Otomi Club Hipico – San Miguel de Allende, MX October 29-31, 2021 8.
+La Silla – Monterrey, MX November 11-14, 2021 9.
+Desert Horse Park – Thermal, USA December 2-5, 2021 10.
+Desert Horse Park – Thermal, USA December 8-11, 2021 All events included in the League in 2021 must have the status of a CSI5*.
 Both indoor and outdoor events are eligible to be League events.
 In the event of a date clash where a CSI5* cannot be approved, an organizer can apply to run a CSI4* as a MLSJ event.
 This must be approved by both the FEI and MLSJ.
 In 2022 and beyond, all events must have the status of CSI5*.
 In 2022 the League will again be offered at these pre-existing events with a finale event that offers both team and individual grand prix season bonuses based on season standings from the pre-existing events and the finale.
 Empire Polo Grounds will be designated as the League Finale for years 2021 and 2022.
 In 2021, Empire Polo will run with the same schedule and prize money as the other events, but points will count for double to calculate season standings.
 In 2022 Empire Polo Grounds will be run under the same format and prize money as the other events and team/individual bonuses will be paid out at the final event.
 Teams and individuals must compete to receive bonus money earned.
 League reserves the right to change events on a year to year basis pending FEI approval.

 - Number of teams: There will be a maximum of eight (8) registered teams through 2024.
 In the future, there will be a maximum of 20 teams.
 The league can run with a minimum of four (4) registered teams.
 The number and names of registered teams will be communicated by January 30th of each season to the FEI.